The Ultimate Guide to Sitemap URL Extraction and HTML Sitemap Generation

 Incomplete Extraction from Sitemap Indexes

-If not all URLs are extracted from a sitemap index, check that all sub-sitemap URLs are publicly accessible, verify none are blocked by robots.txt or require authentication, confirm the extraction tool supports nested indexes, and look for network timeouts if sub-sitemaps are slow to respond.
+If not all URLs are extracted from a sitemap index, check that all sub-sitemap URLs are publicly accessible, verify none are blocked by robots.txt or require authentication, and look for network timeouts if sub-sitemaps are slow to respond.

 Conclusion